Mackenbach

-Culture and sights
+Culture and Sites

 Music

 Mackenbach's reputation as a musicians' village was established by the wandering musicians from the mid-19th century to the 1930s.
-They travelled with bands and circuses around the world and made music worldwide - in all of Europe, but also in the US, Australia and Africa) - in order to compensate for the poor income from agriculture in their homeland.
+They travelled with bands and circuses around the world in order to compensate for the poor income from agriculture in their homeland.

 Today their music continues to be played in male voice choirs, in music societies and in Protestant church choirs.

 Museums

 The West Palatine Musicians Museum is dedicated to the West Palatine travelling musicians.